tony-aw/tinycodet/README.md

 almost exactly the same way as the equivalent operators in `tidyoperators`, and so this is can safely be ignored.
-I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `seallot`, so that should be safe also.
+I also made sure not to name any of the operators in `tidyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.